Singulink/Singulink.Reflection.Caster/README.md

 }
 ```

-If the types are not known statically then there are a set of dynamic cast methods that can be used which accept `Type` parameters.
+If the types are not known statically then there is a set of dynamic cast methods that can be used which accept `Type` parameters.
 For example:

 ```c#
 object intValue = 123456;